• Skip to primary navigation

 • I used Primal Kitchen Buffalo Sauce for this recipe.

-• You can also make your own similar sauce by mixing about 1 cup hot sauce with 2 Tbsp cashew butter, ½ tsp paprika, 1 tsp garlic powder, and 2 Tbsp oil/melted vegan butter similar to my Buffalo Cauliflower Tacos.
+• You can also make your own similar sauce by mixing about 1 cup hot sauce with 2 tablespoon cashew butter, ½ teaspoon paprika, 1 teaspoon garlic powder, and 2 tablespoon oil/melted vegan butter similar to my Buffalo Cauliflower Tacos.

 • Panko Breadcrumbs